 Jon commented: “Having worked with British Gypsum extensively on numerous projects during my career, I have always been provided with good support in product specification and the technical aspects of the applications.
-Therefore, when it came to designing our new family home, I knew I wanted to incorporate British Gypsum’s ThistlePro Plasters within the build – including some of the more innovative products like ThistlePro Magnetic Plaster.”
+Therefore, when it came to designing our new family home, I knew I wanted to incorporate British Gypsum’s ThistlePro plasters within the build – including some of the more innovative products like ThistlePro Magnetic.”

 The latter is a finish plaster that attracts magnets, leaving a quality surface for internal walls and a durable base for applying decorative finishes.
 On this project it was applied to the walls of the children’s bedrooms and the family room, as a fun way for them to display their artwork and change designs regularly without any hassle or redecoration.

 British Gypsum’s ThistlePro UniFinish, ThistlePro DuraFinish, Thistle BoardFinish and ThistlePro PureFinish plasters were also specified for the project, thanks to each product’s unique performance characteristics.

 Jon continued: “During the construction of the house, there were a number of potential sources of formaldehyde within the fabric of the building, including the engineered timber which was used.
 Although we tried to minimise the formaldehyde emissions as much as possible, we thought it would be a good idea to apply ThistlePro PureFinish, which captures formaldehyde and converts it into inert compounds, to some of the walls in order to reduce them further.
 Indeed, creating a healthy indoor environment with good air quality was a priority – especially in the children’s bedrooms.